Medical and Practitioner Workforce Guidance

 The following resources are designed to provide guidance around locum posts:

-- NEW: Recommended Requirements for Locum Consultant Posts in Emergency Medicine (December 2018) - As part of the wider workforce strategy launched by The Royal College of Emergency Medicine (RCEM) in 2017, its recommendations for the requirements for appointment to the post of Locum Consultant in Emergency Medicine have been reviewed and updated.
+As part of the wider workforce strategy launched by The Royal College of Emergency Medicine (RCEM) in 2017, its recommendations for the requirements for appointment to the post of Locum Consultant in Emergency Medicine have been reviewed and updated.
 The chief reasons for this action are to ensure safety for patients and maintenance of training standards for trainees in Emergency Medicine who might be supervised by individuals in such posts.

 We would strongly suggest that, in trusts where individuals who do not comply with this guidance are employed in the role of Locum Consultant in Emergency Medicine, the posts should be reviewed by the Clinical Director, Medical Director and Human Resources Lead.
 Consideration should be given to the title and grading of the posts so as to reflect the fact that the RCEM requirements have not been met.